kindohm/5a/readme.md

 play();
 ```

-_Select this code_, then press 'Ctrl-Enter'.
+_Select this code_, then press `Ctrl-Enter`.
 You should now hear a sequence
 of notes.
 To stop:

 ```